Structural and cohesion funds/ESIF

 Fee

-The fee includes documentation, refreshments, lunches and a reception.
+The fee includes documentation, refreshments, lunches, and a reception.
 Accommodation and travel costs are at the expense of the participants or their administration.

 Discounts